DanielDmlee/Pelion_CM_QucikStart/README.md

 <img src="./Pictures/PelionCM_SimCard2.png" width="40%"></img>
 </center>

-## 1.2 Activations
+## 1.2 Activation
-After you've signed in to the Connectivtivity Management, one of the first things you may want to do is activation your plastic SIM cards.
-Activations can be performed using the platform's Inventory or Activate section.
+You can activate your SIM using the Pelion Connectivity Management platform’s Inventory or Activate feature.

 <center>
 <img src="./Pictures/SIM_Activation.gif"></img>
 </center>

-> A more detailed description of each item and each steps can be found [here](https://help.iot-x.com/userguide/subscriber-activations).
+You can find a more detailed description of the steps in this process [here](https://help.iot-x.com/userguide/subscriber-activations).
+If you are activating your SIM on a billable tariff, it will start to generate billable events as soon as it is activated by the network operator.
+In some cases, network operators can take from 24 to 48 hours to process activation requests.
+We recommend that you allow enough lead time to activate your SIM.

 # 2. Importing the example application to the Mbed Online Compiler
 In this section, you can compile and binary download onto the target board.
 If you are unfamiliar with how to compile and load code, [Mbed OS Quickstart tutorial](https://os.mbed.com/docs/mbed-os/v5.15/quick-start/index.html) will help you.